Engineering Design Graphics Mechanical Specialty, Certificate of Technology

 Growth in Houston’s diversified job markets has created employment openings for drafters.
 Career opportunities for drafters are available in:

 - Public Works.

-A certificate of technology focuses on 41 semester credit hours of technical course work.
-This is a fast-track award for those wishing to concentrate their studies in engineering design graphics and enter the job market as soon as possible.
-San Jacinto College offers three certificates of technology, including:
+A Certificate of Technology focuses on 41 semester credit hours of technical course work.
+This is a fast-track award for those wishing to concentrate their studies in Engineering Design Graphics and enter the job market as soon as possible.
+San Jacinto College offers four Certificates of Technology, including: